anima-libera/pushdg/README.md

 - Graphics, 8x8 sprites, animations, damage numbers.
 - Camera, follows the player smoothly.
 - Some very basic, dirty and messy procedural level generation.
+- Visibility, must have line of sight and be close enough to see a tile.

 ## Guide